Redeem Now Ends in:

 To play a G power chord, you can use the open G string as your root.

-• Place your ring finger on the 3rd fret of the B string (D, which is the fifth of G).
+• Play the open G string and place your ring finger on the 3rd fret of the B and high E strings.

 G String - A Power Chord